 Krista Byers-Heinlein, PhD

-Associate Professor and Concordia University Research Chair in Bilingualism, Psychology
+Concordia University Research Chair in Bilingualism and Open Science

 PhD (University of British Columbia)

-I welcome e-mails from prospective MA and PhD students interested in applying to admission to the research training program.
-Please get in touch well before our December 15th deadline.
+I welcome e-mails from prospective MA and PhD students interested in applying to admission to the research training program, who have interests in early bilingualism and Open Science.
+Please get in touch well before our December 1st deadline.

 Research Methods II